Media Coverage / Articles

 A Review at PhilanTopic (Foundation Center)

 Kyoko Uchida, features editor of Philanthropy News Digest, provides an extensive tour of key points from Engine of Impact on topics such as mission, strategy, and board governance.
-She homes in on the central role that impact evaluation plays in Meehan and Jonker’s model of strategic leadership, calling the book, “an energizing, if sobering, read for nonprofit leaders, board members, and funders alike.”
+She homes in on the central role that impact evaluation plays in Meehan and Starkey Jonker’s model of strategic leadership, calling the book, “an energizing, if sobering, read for nonprofit leaders, board members, and funders alike.”

 Access the review >